leonrode/qsim/README.md

 2. `leaks` for testing for memory leaks
 3. building dynamic structures in C
 4. devising and implementing a greedy layering algorithm
+5. endianness and how it relates to building the quantum circuits (qsim uses little-endian)

 ### Progress Tracking